ryandavidhartman/ScalaSchool/README.md

 ### Installing sbt
 Follow https://www.scala-sbt.org/1.x/docs/Setup.html  to download and install SBT.
 Once the installation is complete, verify the installation by running the following command in a terminal session:

-`sbt sbtVersion`

-[info] This is sbt 1.1.0
-If the sbt command is not found, you need to install sbt.

 If you are new to sbt it is recommended you read the first chapter, Getting Started with sbt, of the (Getting Started Guide)[http://www.scala-sbt.org/release/docs/Getting-Started.html]